ortus-art/allocator/README.md

 Create a memory allocator that allows to allocate memory in chunks for std::map so it will be similar to 'reserve' call.

-The allocator has to accept memory size parameter (expressed in number of items).
+The allocator has to accept memory chunk size parameter (expressed in number of items).
 All items placement and deletion is managed by the allocator.
 Optionally the allocator memory can support dynamic memory growth.

 Initially the allocator is used by std::map.
 In addition project has to define own simple container that is parameterized with allocator and reuses the new defined allocator.
 The container has to implement at least forward iteration and addition of new elements.
 Optionally it can be STL compatible.